Ictp/Repozer/README.md

-- Go to "<Indico path>/src/indico/ext/search/" and do:
+- Go to "<Indico path>/src/indico/ext/search/" and clone the repo (... or you can clone it wherever you want, then put a sym link to that path):

 ```
     git clone https://github.com/Ictp/Repozer.git repozer